hyperledger-archives/indy-agent/docs/README.md

 * Messages from the Edge Agent for administrative purposes.
 These are used for things like configuring the Cloud Agent, backups, restores and so on.

 #### Cloud Agent Keys and Endpoints
 The Cloud and Edge Agents must have keypairs so that two Agents can auth-crypt (encrypt and sign) messages to one another.
-Based our core definition of the Cloud Agent being primarily for message transport, the Cloud Agent does not have keys for accessing the Application Layer content of messages - only the Edge Agents have those keys.
+Based on our core definition of the Cloud Agent being primarily for message transport, the Cloud Agent does not have keys for accessing the Application Layer content of messages - only the Edge Agents have those keys.

-Mobile Edge Agents will be definition have a non-persistent endpoint and the Cloud Agent must have a way to message the Mobile Agent Agent, including queuing messages when the Edge Agent is offline. <<<How does this happen in the mobile world?
+Mobile Edge Agents will by definition have a non-persistent endpoint and the Cloud Agent must have a way to message the Mobile Agent Agent, including queuing messages when the Edge Agent is offline. <<<How does this happen in the mobile world?
 The Edge Agent maintains the connection with the Cloud Agent?>>>

 #### Other Cloud Agent Functions
 A Cloud Agent may have other functions beyond message transport.